 Stick to a regular meal plan.

-If you’re traveling or out running errands, you might not find what you usually eat at a rest stop or a fast food restaurant.
-However, you can still make healthful choices.
+If you’re traveling or out running errands, you might not find what you usually eat at a rest stop or a fast-food restaurant.
+However, you can still make healthy choices.
 Although the scent of a Cinnabon might be enticing, here are some tips for making healthy decisions when you are out that are tasty and filling: